Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Waterbirths.
 Waterbirths, at home or at birthing centres, provide a gentle transition for the baby from the womb to the outside world.
 Tubs of water are heated to between 33 and 38 degrees Celsius to encourage relaxation of the mother's back and pelvic muscles, and encourage the baby's descent down the birth canal.
 The focus during a waterbirth is on the transition that the baby makes into the world.

 Midwives.
 For low-risk births, midwives are an increasingly popular option.
-Midwives are women with specific training in childbirth; they are available to attend labour and delivery at home, at a birthing centre and at the hospital.
+Midwives are women with specific training in childbirth; they are available to attend labor and delivery at home, at a birthing centre and at the hospital.
 Generally, the midwife will help the mother in whatever way she can to encourage a natural childbirth.

 Lamaze method.
 The Lamaze method teaches expecting mothers techniques to strengthen the muscles needed for childbirth, as well as relaxation methods, breathing and focusing exercises.
 Lamaze childbirth classes are widely available at hospitals and clinics, and are usually taken by mothers and coaches midway through the pregnancy; to find out about classes in your area, speak with your physician or call your local hospital.